freebsd/drm-kmod-firmware/README.md

-# kms-firmware
+# drm-kmod-firmware
-Firmware for use with kms drivers.
+Firmware for use with drm-kmod drivers.

 ## Contributing